lucmaki/ctg-goemotions/README.md

 # Fine-Grained Controllable Emotion Text Generation through Prompt Tuning
 ## Description
 Performs prompt tuning on corpora extracted from the GoEmotions dataset, to train soft prompts usable for Controllable Text Generation for various emotions.
+In other words, we provide an approach to guide a language AI model towards generating text of a certain emotionality.

 Soft prompts have the benefit of being very light-weight when it comes to inference cost and store space, and GoEmotions provides a wide variety of emotions to train on.